Traumatic Dental Injuries San Antonio TX

 In this case, the unhealthy pulp is removed.
 The doctors place medication into the root to help a hard tissue form near the root tip.
 This hardened tissue provides a barrier for the root canal filling.
 At this point, the root canal walls will not continue to develop, making the tooth susceptible to fractures.
 So it is important to have the tooth properly restored by your dentist.

 Patient Reviews: Dental Trauma

 This reviews section is in progress.
 Please visit the Patient Review Form page to leave a review about your dental trauma and treatment experiences with this practice.
-Call our office if you would like more information: Blanco Office Phone Number 210-341-8281.
+Call our office if you would like more information: San Antonio Endodontics Phone Number 210-341-8281.

 San Antonio Endodontics

 Our Latest Patient Testimonial